 SUDI can be a frightening topic for new parents to think about.
-However it is important to understand the facts and the things that you can do to help reduce the risks of SUDI.
+Sadly, each year in New Zealand 40 to 50 babies die suddenly while they are sleeping.
+Most of these can be prevented.
+It is important to understand the facts and know what you can do to help protect your baby.

 All human babies, in all cultures and at all times, need these six conditions to protect their lives as they pass through the critical first 6 months:

 If not smoke-free, my baby always sleeps in ‘a baby bed’.

 My baby lies flat, level and on their back.

 My baby sleeps with a clear face and head.